theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector-(beta)/pbi-requirements.md

 ### When using Power Query M-script

-Not further reuquirements.
+Not further requirements.
 The M-script delivered with Xtract Universal can be used like any other M-script.

+### When using Power BI service

+These requirements are not specific to Xtract Universal.
+You will need a Microsoft Office 365 account.
+Also, you need to download and install the Power BI data gateway.